Vanilla-Sugared Rhubarb Chews

 Storage Instructions

-• Keep stored in a sealable container or bag
+- Keep stored in a sealable container or bag

-• Vacuum sealing can extend the shelf life by up to three times its normal duration!
-This is useful if you’re prepping lots for longer term use.
+- Vacuum sealing can extend the shelf life by up to three times its normal duration!
+This is useful if you’re prepping lots for longer term use.Â

-When macerated, dried and stored properly, your candied rhubarb should keep at room temperature for several weeks, or several months in the freezer.
+When macerated, dried and stored properly, your Vanilla-Sugared Rhubarb Chews should keep at room temperature for several weeks, up to several months in the freezer.Â

-Candied Rhubarb FAQ's
+Vanilla-Sugared Rhubarb Chew FAQ's

 Can I use different types of sugar to macerate the rhubarb?